 - Advocates, informs and educates members and family members through regular meetings and informal discussions as part of the care team.
-Provides self-management education to the member. - Educates NF staff, with assistance from the facility account managers, through ICT meetings and regular communications when on site.
+Provides selfmanagement education to the members. - Educates NF staff, with assistance from the facility account managers, through ICT meetings and regular communications when on site.